gandhimonil9823/CS_GO_Analysis/README.md

 Click this button to open each respective notebook in Google Colab.

+2. Dataset

-2. The dataset is hosted using a shared Google Drive; however, due to privacy restrictions, permission must be granted on a per-email basis.
+The dataset is hosted using a shared Google Drive; however, due to privacy restrictions, permission must be granted on a per-email basis.
 Please request access to the shared Google Drive from one of the team members.

 #### Files